oracle/terraform-provider-oci/website/docs/r/file_storage_mount_target.html.markdown

 The following arguments are supported:

 * `availability_domain` - (Required) The availability domain in which to create the mount target.
 Example: `Uocm:PHX-AD-1`
 * `compartment_id` - (Required) (Updatable) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the compartment in which to create the mount target.
 * `defined_tags` - (Optional) (Updatable) Defined tags for this resource.
 Each key is predefined and scoped to a namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Operations.CostCenter": "42"}`
 * `display_name` - (Optional) (Updatable) A user-friendly name.
 It does not have to be unique, and it is changeable.
 Avoid entering confidential information.
 Example: `My mount target`
 * `freeform_tags` - (Optional) (Updatable) Free-form tags for this resource.
 Each tag is a simple key-value pair with no predefined name, type, or namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Department": "Finance"}`
 * `hostname_label` - (Optional) The hostname for the mount target's IP address, used for DNS resolution.
 The value is the hostname portion of the private IP address's fully qualified domain name (FQDN).
 For example, `files-1` in the FQDN `files-1.subnet123.vcn1.oraclevcn.com`.
 Must be unique across all VNICs in the subnet and comply with [RFC 952](https://tools.ietf.org/html/rfc952) and [RFC 1123](https://tools.ietf.org/html/rfc1123).

-	Note: This attribute value is stored in the [PrivateIp](https://docs.cloud.oracle.com/en-us/iaas/api/#/en/iaas/20160918/PrivateIp/) resource, not in the `mountTarget` resource.
+	If the IP address is IPv4, this attribute value is stored in the [PrivateIp](https://docs.cloud.oracle.com/en-us/iaas/api/#/en/iaas/20160918/PrivateIp/) resource, not in the `mountTarget` resource.
 To update the `hostnameLabel`, use `GetMountTarget` to obtain the [OCIDs](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the mount target's private IPs (`privateIpIds`).
 Then, you can use [UpdatePrivateIp](https://docs.cloud.oracle.com/en-us/iaas/api/#/en/iaas/20160918/PrivateIp/UpdatePrivateIp) to update the `hostnameLabel` value.

+	If the IP address is IPv6, it is stored in the [Ipv6] (https://docs.oracle.com/en-us/iaas/api/#/en/iaas/20160918/Ipv6) resource To update the `hostnameLabel`, use `GetMountTarget` to obtain the [OCIDs](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the mount target's IPv6 address (`mountTargetIpv6Ids`).
+Then, you can use [UpdateIpv6](https://docs.cloud.oracle.com/en-us/iaas/api/#/en/iaas/20160918/Ipv6/UpdateIpv6) to update the `hostnameLabel` value.

 	For more information, see [DNS in Your Virtual Cloud Network](https://docs.cloud.oracle.com/iaas/Content/Network/Concepts/dns.htm).

 	Example: `files-1`
 * `idmap_type` - (Optional) (Updatable) The method used to map a Unix UID to secondary groups, if any.
 * `ip_address` - (Optional) A private IP address of your choice.
 Must be an available IP address within the subnet's CIDR.
 If you don't specify a value, Oracle automatically assigns a private IP address from the subnet.
 Example: `10.0.3.3`
 * `is_lock_override` - (Optional) (Updatable) Whether to override locks (if any exist).
 * `kerberos` - (Optional) (Updatable) Kerberos details needed to create configuration.
 	* `backup_key_tab_secret_version` - (Optional) (Updatable) Version of the keytab Secret in the Vault to use as a backup.
 	* `current_key_tab_secret_version` - (Optional) (Updatable) Version of the keytab Secret in the Vault to use.
 	* `is_kerberos_enabled` - (Optional) (Updatable) Specifies whether to enable or disable Kerberos.
 	* `kerberos_realm` - (Required) (Updatable) The Kerberos realm that the mount target will join.
 	* `key_tab_secret_id` - (Optional) (Updatable) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the keytab Secret in the Vault.
 * `ldap_idmap` - (Optional) (Updatable) Mount target details about the LDAP ID mapping configuration.
 	* `cache_lifetime_seconds` - (Optional) (Updatable) The maximum amount of time the mount target is allowed to use a cached entry.
 	* `cache_refresh_interval_seconds` - (Optional) (Updatable) The amount of time that the mount target should allow an entry to persist in its cache before attempting to refresh the entry.
 	* `group_search_base` - (Optional) (Updatable) All LDAP searches are recursive starting at this group.
 Example: `CN=Group,DC=domain,DC=com`
 	* `negative_cache_lifetime_seconds` - (Optional) (Updatable) The amount of time that a mount target will maintain information that a user is not found in the ID mapping configuration.
 	* `outbound_connector1id` - (Optional) (Updatable) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the first connector to use to communicate with the LDAP server.
 	* `outbound_connector2id` - (Optional) (Updatable) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the second connector to use to communicate with the LDAP server.
 	* `schema_type` - (Optional) (Updatable) Schema type of the LDAP account.
 	* `user_search_base` - (Optional) (Updatable) All LDAP searches are recursive starting at this user.
 Example: `CN=User,DC=domain,DC=com`
 * `locks` - (Optional) Locks associated with this resource.
 	* `message` - (Optional) A message added by the creator of the lock.
 This is typically used to give an indication of why the resource is locked.
 	* `related_resource_id` - (Optional) The ID of the resource that is locking this resource.
 Indicates that deleting this resource will remove the lock.
 	* `time_created` - (Optional) When the lock was created.
 	* `type` - (Required) Type of the lock.
 * `nsg_ids` - (Optional) (Updatable) A list of Network Security Group [OCIDs](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) associated with this mount target.
 A maximum of 5 is allowed.
 Setting this to an empty array after the list is created removes the mount target from all NSGs.
 For more information about NSGs, see [Security Rules](https://docs.cloud.oracle.com/iaas/Content/Network/Concepts/securityrules.htm).
 * `requested_throughput` - (Optional) (Updatable) Throughput for mount target in Gbps.
 Currently only 1 Gbps of requestedThroughput is supported during create MountTarget.
 Available shapes and corresponding throughput are listed at [Mount Target Performance](https://docs.oracle.com/iaas/Content/File/Tasks/managingmounttargets.htm#performance).
 * `security_attributes` - (Optional) (Updatable) [Security attributes](https://docs.cloud.oracle.com/iaas/Content/zero-trust-packet-routing/zpr-artifacts.htm#security-attributes) are labels for a resource that can be referenced in a [Zero Trust Packet Routing](https://docs.cloud.oracle.com/iaas/Content/zero-trust-packet-routing/overview.htm) (ZPR) policy to control access to ZPR-supported resources.
 Example: `{"Oracle-ZPR": {"MaxEgressCount": {"value": "42", "mode": "enforce"}}}`
 * `subnet_id` - (Required) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the subnet in which to create the mount target.

 ** IMPORTANT **